Rudxain/xorsum/README.md

 ## Algorithm

 It uses the [XOR-cipher](https://en.wikipedia.org/wiki/XOR_cipher) to compute a [checksum](https://en.wikipedia.org/wiki/Checksum) digest.
-Basically, it splits the data in chunks whose length is the same as digest size (padding with 0), and XORs all chunks between each other into a new chunk that's returned as output.
+Basically, it splits the data in non-overlapping chunks (padding the remainder with `0`s), where each chunk's length equals digest size, and XORs all chunks together into an output chunk (the final digest).

-This isn't a good [hash function](https://en.wikipedia.org/wiki/Hash_function).
+This isn't a good [HF](https://en.wikipedia.org/wiki/Hash_function).
 It lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), because flipping 1 input bit flips 1 output bit.

 ## Program

-The raw digest size is 8Bytes by default, but can be set to any valid `usize` value with the `--length` option.
-The printed size is 16B, because of hexadecimal expansion.
+The raw digest size is 8octets by default, but can be set to any valid `usize` value with the `--length` option.
+The printed size is 16Bytes, because of ASCII hexadecimal expansion.

 > Why 8B?

 That was a _somewhat_ arbitrary decision.
 I've choosen 8 because it's the geometric-mean of 4 and 16, CRC32's and MD5's digest-sizes, respectively.
 8B is easier to implement (in many langs) than 16B, when a constant fixed size is desired, because it fits in `u64`.

-The [initialization-vector](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.
+The [I.V.](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.

 Name and behavior heavily influenced by
 - [uu-`hashsum`](https://github.com/uutils/coreutils/tree/main/src/uu/hashsum)